Mauricio-MdS/url-shortener-api/README.md

 ## General Info

-[DIO](https://www.dio.me/) Node course challenge to create a URL shortener REST API.
+A URL shortener REST API created using Nodejs, Typescript and MongoDB.

 <br>